Diseases of the Immune System

 This page on the diseases of the immune system considers the influence of friendly bugs, bacteria and worms in the gut on our overall wellness.

 The Twentieth Century has seen an explosion of the so-called autoimmune diseases where the body takes revenge on itself.
-Whilst conditions like diabetes go back to ancient times, rheumatoid arthritis, heart attack and atherosclerosis are relatively new phenomena on the massive scale seen today; inflammatory bowel, multiple sclerosis and a host of others too.
+Whilst conditions like diabetes go back to ancient times, rheumatoid arthritis and heart attack are relatively new phenomena on the massive scale seen today; inflamed bowels, multiple sclerosis and a host of others too.

 Whipworms are being used to treat diseases of the immune system.